susuhahnml/awsome-factory-associator/README.md

 - *attributeName*: A String which references the name of the attribute.
 If an attribute must be **unique**, we advise you to use faker or auto-increment to avoid creation Errors.
 - *value*: The default value used in creations.
 If the value is a function it will be called in each creation to generate the final value.
 This value can be overwritten on each creation.
 - *options*: An optional object indicating some of the following options.
-  - auto_increment: In each instance creation will increment the value of the last creation by the number indicated in the auto_increment option.
+  - auto_increment: In each definition creation will increment the value of the last creation by the number indicated in the auto_increment option.
 Starting at the initial value given.
 Sequence is shared among parent and children if not overwrited.
 If value is a string will add the sequence number at the end of the string starting in 1.

 ```javascript